FredAmartey/TariffWars/README.md

 ## 🚀 Features

-- **Real-time Tariff Analysis**: Track & analyze current and proposed tariffs across different countries and industries
+- **Real-time Tariff Analysis**: Track & analyze current & proposed tariffs across different countries and industries
 - **Market Impact Assessment**: Visualize the potential impact of tariffs on specific markets and sectors
 - **News Integration**: Stay updated with the latest trade policy news and developments
 - **AI-powered Insights**: Get insights and recommendations based on tariff data and news